SIGN UP & WE'LL GIVE YOU £20 OFF YOUR NEXT HOLIDAY*

-Italy’s main international airports are Malpensa Airport in Milan and Leonardo da Vinci Airport (also known as Fiumicino) in Rome, although visitors also frequently fly to smaller airports including Venice Marco Polo, Naples or Palermo.
+The main international airports in Italy are Malpensa Airport in Milan and Leonardo da Vinci Airport (also known as Fiumicino) in Rome, although visitors also frequently fly to smaller airports, including Venice Marco Polo, Naples, and Palermo.

 Book your Thomas Cook holiday to Italy now to see the Colosseum up close, sail across Lake Garda and try the best pizza you’ll ever taste.